drush-ops/drush/commands/make/README.txt

 ### Project download options

   Use an alternative download method instead of retrieval through update XML.

+  If no download type is specified, make defaults the type to `git`.
+Additionally, if no url is specified, make defaults to use Drupal.org.

   The following methods are available:

 - `download[type] = file`